Medicare Safety Net

 An Extended Medicare Safety Net (EMSN) benefit cap is the maximum amount you can get back under the Medicare Safety Net for some out-of-hospital Medicare services.
 Not all Medicare items have a benefit cap.

-For more information about the benefit cap go to the Extended Medicare Safety Net fact sheet on the Department of Health and Ageing's MBSOnline website.
+For more information about the benefit cap go to the Extended Medicare Safety Net fact sheet on the Department of Health's MBSOnline website.

 Medicare Safety Net benefits

 Visiting a doctor or having tests may cost you less once you reach a Medicare Safety Net threshold.

 The Medicare Safety Net covers a range of out-of-hospital doctor visits and tests covered by the Medicare Benefits Schedule (MBS).
 If you have surgery, see a doctor or have a test while you are in hospital, these services don’t count towards the Medicare Safety Net.
 Medical services which aren’t included in the MBS also don’t count towards the Medicare Safety Net.